Burgestrand/kbc19/README.md

 ## Development

 1. Make sure you have Ruby installed (see `.tool-versions`).
+1. Make sure you have external dependencies installed (see `Brewfile`).
 2. Make sure you have  `./config/master.key`.
 Ask your colleagues!
 3. Run setup, `bin/setup`.